keyurahuja/prismai/README.md

 ### How Industries Can Link Password Strength to One-Pager Distribution

-Companies and industries affected by weak password vulnerabilities can associate the **adoption of strong passwords by their userbase** to **proportionate distribution of AI one-pagers**.
-For example, industries with large digital infrastructures, such as cybersecurity, e-commerce, and banking, can measure and track the **reduction in cyber attack costs** (e.g., fewer breaches, lower recovery costs) that result from stronger password adoption.
-These savings can then be reinvested into **distributing more AI learning one-pagers**, further contributing to global AI education efforts.
+Companies and industries affected by weak password vulnerabilities can **associate strong password adoption by their userbase** with **proportionate one-pager distribution**.
+For example, industries with large digital infrastructures, such as cybersecurity, e-commerce, and banking, can track and measure **the reduction in cyber attack costs** (e.g., fewer breaches, lower recovery costs) that result from stronger password adoption.
+These **cost savings can then be reinvested into distributing more AI learning one-pagers**, further contributing to global AI education efforts.

-This **link between strong password adoption and one-pager distribution** not only enhances digital security but also promotes the broader goal of increasing **AI literacy** across communities.
+This **link between password strength and one-pager distribution** not only enhances digital security but also promotes the broader goal of increasing **AI literacy** across communities.

 ## How Companies Affected by Weak Passwords Can Contribute